ardanlabs/gotraining/topics/go/README.md

 * Technology changes quickly but people's minds change slowly.
 * Easy to adopt new technology but hard to adopt new ways of thinking.

-**_"The software business is one of the few places we teach people to write before we teach them to read". - Tom Love_**

 ---

 ### Productivity vs Performance